Submit a Talk to PyCon ZA 2019

-- Keynotes: A keynote is a 30-45 minute talk on a broad topic that should be of interest to almost all of the attendees.
+- Keynote: A 30-45 minute talk on a broad topic that should be of interest to almost all of the attendees.

-- Open Spaces: Open spaces are open discussion forums where communities with a common interest gather to present views, ask questions and meet people interested in the topic.
-These can be arranged during the conference as well, but registering an open space allows us to advertise it before and during the conference.
+- Open Space: A discussion forum where communities with a common interest gather to present views, ask questions and meet people interested in the topic.
+Open Spaces can also be during the conference.